Which Baby Sleeping Bag is best for my baby?

 Bubbaroo’s Platinum Joey Swag baby sleeping bags are available in 0-6 months, 6-18 months and 18-36 months and are the longest on the market so you will get great use out of them even if your baby grows quickly.
 Always measure your child from shoulder to feet since their neck and head will be outside of the baby sleeping bag!

 |Size||0 to 6 months*||6 – 18 months||18 – 36 months|

 |Minimum Weight||4kg (8LBS)||8.1 kg (18 LBS)||11.4 kg (25 LBS)|

 |80cm (31.5″)||97cm (38.19″)||114cm (44.9″)|

-* Size 0-6 months have YKK brand press studs on the arm holes to make smaller for younger babies and then can be opened as they grow.
+* Size 0-6 months have YKK brand press studs on the arm holes to make the bag smaller for younger babies and then can be opened as baby grows.

 Warmth Rating (TOG Weight)